What services does Student Accounts Department provide?

 What is the Student Activity Fee?

-The Student Activity Fee helps to fund activities around campus for students.
+The Student Activity Fee helps fund ASLMU for student engagement.
 The fee is charged per semester.
 Students enrolled part-time will be charged per unit.
 Students enrolled full-time are charged a flat rate.
 This is a mandatory fee charged to all students and cannot be waived.

 What is the Media Fee?

 The Media Fee helps fund media around campus.
 The fee is charged per academic year.
 This is a mandatory fee charged to all undergrad students and cannot be waived.

 For information regarding the New Student Fee, please contact the Admissions Office at firstname.lastname@example.org.

 For information regarding the New International Student Fee, please contact the Office for International Students and Scholars at email@example.com.